-This church, originally constructed in the 12th century, has undergone major changes throughout its history.
+This church, originally constructed in the 12th century, has undergone major changes throughout its history - particularly additions in the 15th century when the tower, chancel and north chapel were rebuilt.

-Evidence of the change are the remains of the south arcade, now visible on the outside (photo above), following removal of the south aisle.
+Evidence of the change are the remains of the south arcade, now visible on the outside (photos above and below), following removal of the south aisle in the 16th century.
+Major restoration was performed in the mid 20th century.

 The chancel was rebuilt in the 13th century, as was the tower, which has also had a stair turret added.
 Here is a view of the east end of the church.